Doug Naylor: Life and career

 Some time between the airing of the sixth series of Red Dwarf in 1993, and the writing of the seventh series in 1996, Grant ended his partnership with Naylor after revealing he was tired of it and that he intended to quit and pursue other projects.
 The pair announced their professional split and cited creative and professional differences, along with Grant's desire to move into new areas.

 With this split, it appeared as though Red Dwarf was finished; other obstacles included the fact that Chris Barrie was tied up starring in The Brittas Empire and the other star of Red Dwarf, Craig Charles, was in prison awaiting trial.
 However, when Charles was acquitted and Barrie became available for a few episodes, a seventh series finally went ahead.
 Naylor went on to write the seventh and eighth series of Red Dwarf mostly on his own (70% of the series, by his own estimate), although some episodes were co-written with Paul Alexander and Kim Fuller, and one episode co-written with one of the cast members, Robert Llewellyn.

-Naylor is the author of a Red Dwarf novel: Last Human (1995).
+Naylor is the author of the Red Dwarf novel Last Human (1995).
 He also wrote Primordial Soup (1993), Son of Soup (1996) and Red Dwarf VII: The Official Book (1999).

 In 2007, Naylor and Grant Naylor Productions were primarily focused on the production of the DVD releases of Red Dwarf and the postulated movie.
-In 2008 it was announced by Grant Naylor Productions that Red Dwarf would return to television in the form of four half-hour specials for the UKTV Network channel Dave.
-The episodes were broadcast over the Easter weekend of 2009, and comprising a three-part special (20 minutes each), "Back to Earth", and a behind-the-scenes 'Making of' special.
+In 2008, it was announced by Grant Naylor Productions that Red Dwarf would return to television in the form of four half-hour specials for the UKTV Network channel Dave.
+The episodes were broadcast over the Easter weekend of 2009, and comprising a three-part special (20 minutes each), Back to Earth, and a behind-the-scenes making of special.
 Naylor wrote the scripts for the three new episodes and also directed them.
-"Back to Earth" received record ratings for the Dave channel.
+Back to Earth received record ratings for the Dave channel.

-In 2011, Dave commissioned Naylor to write and direct a new six episode series of Red Dwarf, later entitled Red Dwarf XI.
-The series won the Royal Television Society's award for Best Special Effects, presented in 2013.
+In 2011, Dave commissioned Naylor to write and direct a new six episode series of Red Dwarf, later entitled Red Dwarf X. The series won the Royal Television Society's award for Best Special Effects, presented in 2013.